ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-4-1.md

-Chapter 4: Tools and Techniques for the Relentless Cycle: Using Positive Self-Talk and Affirmations for Strengthening Mental Toughness
+Using Positive Self-Talk and Affirmations for Strengthening Mental Toughness
 ======================================================================================================================================

 Positive self-talk and affirmations are powerful tools for developing mental toughness and resilience in the face of setbacks.
 In this chapter, we will explore how positive self-talk and affirmations can support the principles of the relentless cycle and provide some tips for incorporating them into your daily routine.